-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest paid in the long run could be more than double the amount of an individual having a higher credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You'll still qualify for a mortgage loan with a lower score, but the interest paid over time could be more than double that of an individual with a better credit score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at 661-373-9973 and we can help you get on the right track to the home of your dreams.

-There are ways to raise your score.
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+You want a better score, but how do you get it?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have all of your debt sitting on a single card.
+But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt taking up the balance a single card.

-- Retail cards and gas station cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always beware of carrying a high balance for more than a couple of months because these types of cards normally have a surprising interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You should always beware of carrying a high balance for too long because these types of cards usually have a higher interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-- Keep up with payments.
-Your credit score plummets with every account that goes to collections.
+- Stay on top of payments.
+Delinquent payments drastically drop your credit score.
 It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

 - Correct your credit report.
 If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Scenic Hills Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Scenic Hills Realty, the loan process is sure to go more smoothly so you, too, can achieve home ownership.